 Aside from it being a great self-defense weapon, it’s also useful to have a knife when urban exploring since it might come in handy in several different situations.

-The Gerber GDC MoneyClip w/ Built-In Hidden Knife is a fantastic self-defense weapon that any urban explorer can use to defend themselves with.
+The Gerber GDC MoneyClip w/ Built-In Hidden Knife is a decent self-defense weapon that any urban explorer can use to defend themselves.

 Flashlight With Hidden Stun Gun